Max-Ola/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-Here is a high-level overview of how you can create an artificial intelligence project for credit card fraud detection using Python
+Here is a high-level overview of how you can create an artificial intelligence project for credit card fraud detection using Python.

 1. Collect and prepare the data: First, you will need to collect a large dataset of credit card transactions, including both fraudulent and legitimate transactions.
 You will then need to clean and preprocess the data, which may involve handling missing values, converting data into a suitable format, and scaling numerical features.